 If you haven’t already downloaded the free Return to Play guidebook created by SquadLocker and the PLAY Sports Coalition, we recommend you do that right away.
-This is no time to go it alone, and this guide is filled with valuable information and additional resources to walk you through all the complexities of planning your return to play -- including how to communicate in the most useful way with:
+This is no time to go it alone, and this guide is filled with valuable information and additional resources to walk you through all the complexities of planning your return to play -- including how to:

-- Property owners, to secure play spaces so you can resume operations.
+- Connect with property owners, to secure play spaces so you can resume operations.
 You want to develop (or strengthen) a long-term partnership beyond this crazy season.
 Problem solving always goes better when you work together, so emphasize your common goal of public safety.
 And stress all the ways your organization is working to address COVID-related concerns.

-- Parents, who will need to help their children learn and follow new rules about equipment and practice/play.
+- Communicate with parents, who will need to help their children learn and follow new rules about equipment and practice/play.
 Parents themselves will need to know the new rules of transportation and spectating.
 Remind them of the ultimate reward – the importance of sports to their child.
 And encourage them to take action right away when it’s time to register.

-- Coaches and officials, who also need to know the new rules of play and equipment management.
+- Speak with coaches and officials, who also need to know the new rules of play and equipment management.
 For this group, virtual meetings or training sessions will invaluable for two-way communication.
 Remind them that many kids are having a tough time just now, so they may be unruly.
 Young ones may need adult help in following the rules.

 The Return to Play guidebook includes sample letters – templates you can follow or use almost verbatim as you communicate with each of these key groups.